bfocom/netkeystore/README.md

 both written by BFO, included in the "lib" folder and will be built into the generated Jars.
 Building is as simple as running `ant`.
 Two Jars are created:
 * `netkeystore-client-2.0.jar` contains the Provider for use as a Java KeyStore
+* `netkeystore-client-nozeroconf-2.0.jar` is as above, but doesn't support Zeroconf discovery (for environments that don't use it)
 * `netkeystore-server-2.0.jar` contains a Main class which starts a web-server and acts as the server implementation.

 The current release can be downloaded from